strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Membership Levels > Edit).

 == Changelog ==
+= 1.2.12 =
+* BUG: Fixed bug when setting membership price to 0.
+* BUG: Fixed PHP notices on WooCommerce single product page when PMPro membership price discount was empty.

 = 1.2.11 =
 * BUG: Fixed bug where site would crash (PHP whitecreen) if Paid Memberships Pro was not active.